Some dog breeds are more popular than others, but some are so rare that they’ve barely left the homeland where they first appeared.

-The main reason they are not more popular is their high energy level makes it difficult for them to live in apartments or homes without large backyards.
+The main reason they’re not more popular is that their high energy level makes it difficult for them to live in apartments or homes without large backyards.
 These dogs crave exercise, which makes them more suited to outdoor activity and wide open spaces.

 3. Tibetan Mastiff

 With their large size and incredibly fierce bark, they were charged with the protection of the villages where they lived.
 This makes them very territorial, which can make it difficult to own a Tibetan Mastiff if you live in an active neighborhood.

 They are sighthounds, which means they are attracted to movement.
 They’ll chase anything that’s in motion, like bikes, cars, or running children.
 But they’re also quite shy with humans they don’t know.
 To this day, they aren’t very common outside of their homeland.

 Also, they can be standoffish.
 They usually don’t allow humans they aren’t familiar with to approach.
 Their desire to chase anything that moves can cause problems, and they absolutely need to run, which makes apartment life tough.

 5. Thai Ridgeback

 They were originally bred as hunters and guard dogs.
 In Thailand they are prized for their loyalty as protectors of their homes and families.
 They are one of only three breeds to have a ridge of fur that grows in the opposite direction running down their backs.
-They’re very muscular and are great at agility exercise.
+Thai Ridgebacks are very muscular and are great at agility exercise.

 Their lack of popularity outside of Thailand may stem from their ferociously protective nature.
-They are territorial and don’t get along well with other dogs unless they are properly trained.
+They’re territorial and don’t get along well with other dogs unless they are properly trained.